IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 All package dependencies can be found in the requirements.txt file

-To run code regarding data please ensure you are in src folder, then run the following:
+To run code regarding data, please ensure you are in src folder, then run the following:

 python data/main.py